twof/CLSwift/README.md

 ## Examples

 ### Options
 Options are used to alter the functionality of an argument.
 This is done by getting a dictionary representing state from the argument and changing values within that dictionary.
-The closure parameter is executed when one of the  `triggers` is found in the commandline input and parameters are validated.
+The closure parameter is executed when one of the  `triggers` is found in the commandline input and parameters are validated. `Flag` is an `Option` that takes no parameters.

-    let boolOption = Option<Bool>(triggers: ["-f"],
+    let flag = Flag(triggers: ["-f"],
                           help: "Replaces foo value with baz")
     { (params, state)  -> State in
         var newState = state
         newState["foo"] = "baz"